Av3rageJoe/AWS/Working-With-EBS/Create-an-Amazon-EBS-Snapshot.md

 ### 7. Verify that the file has been deleted using the command called "ls /mnt/data-store"

 A snapshot should have now been created of the EBS volume.
-The next part of this walkthrough is located under "Restore-the-Amazon-EBS-Snapshot*
+The next part of this walkthrough is located under "Restore-the-Amazon-EBS-Snapshot"